Ieaun/Undergrad-Projects/README.md

 Link to Demonstration video: https://youtu.be/glqE2nKNF8U

-For any visitors to the repo, i would reccomend my dissertation, embbeded systems coursework and computational science coursework to gauge my abilities (all third year modules).
+For any visitors to the repo, i would reccomend my dissertation, embbeded systems coursework and computational science coursework to gauge my abilities (all third year modules in C/C++ and python).

 # Breakdown of languages
 ## Third Year (Average 82%)